neoforged/.github/primers/1.21.6/index.md

 }
 ```

+### Fog Environments

+The fog system has been reworked into an environment/render state-like handler.
+Each environment mostly handles setting up the fog data and color.
+Some additional processing is provided for the individual `FogType`s and special mob effects.

+All environments are handled through the `FogEnvironment`.
+A environment is setup via the `setupFog` method, which is repsonsible for mutating the passed in `FogData` to the values associated with that environment.
+If the fog colors its surroundings, then `providesColor` should return true, with the base color tint applied in `getBaseColor`.
+Likewise, if the fog darkens its surroundings, then `modifiesDarkness` should return true, with the modified darkness returned via `getModifiedDarkness`.
+To determine whether an environment should apply, `isApplicable` is checked.
+If not applicable, then `onNotApplicable` is called.

+All environments are registered to `FogRenderer#FOG_ENVIRONMENTS`; however, what environment to use is based on `isApplicable` and the list order.
+For the color and darkness, the fog environment chosen is the last one in the list where one of the `provides*` methods return true.
+For the actual fog setup, the fog environment chosen is the first one in the list.

 ### Render Pass Scissoring now only OpenGL

 The scissoring state has been removed from the generic pipeline code, now only accessible through the OpenGL implementation.
 Generic region handling has been delegated to `CommandEncoder#clearColorAndDepthTextures`.
 Note that this does not affect the existing `ScreenRectangle` system that handles the blit facing scissoring.